Know Nothing: Rise

 In San Francisco, a Know Nothing chapter was founded in 1854 to oppose Chinese immigration—members included a judge of the state supreme court, who ruled that no Chinese person could testify as a witness against a white man in court.
+The Know Nothing party tried passing multiple bills in Congress that would hinder the acceptance of certain immigrants into the U.S., but the laws were never passed since the party was slowly declining during 1855.

 In the spring of 1855, Know Nothing candidate Levi Boone was elected mayor of Chicago and barred all immigrants from city jobs.
 Abraham Lincoln was strongly opposed to the principles of the Know Nothing movement, but did not denounce it publicly because he needed the votes of its membership to form a successful anti-slavery coalition in Illinois.
 Ohio was the only state where the party gained strength in 1855.
 Their Ohio success seems to have come from winning over immigrants, especially German-American Lutherans and Scots-Irish Presbyterians, both hostile to Catholicism.
 In Alabama, Know Nothings were a mix of former Whigs, discontented Democrats and other political outsiders who favored state aid to build more railroads.
 Virginia attracted national attention in its tempestuous 1855 gubernatorial election.
 Democrat Henry Alexander Wise won by convincing state voters that Know Nothings were in bed with Northern abolitionists.
 With the victory by Wise, the movement began to collapse in the South.

 Know Nothings scored victories in Northern state elections in 1854, winning control of the legislature in Massachusetts and polling 40% of the vote in Pennsylvania.
 Although most of the new immigrants lived in the North, resentment and anger against them was national and the American Party initially polled well in the South, attracting the votes of many former southern Whigs.

-The party name gained wide but brief popularity.
-Nativism became a new American rage: Know Nothing candy, Know Nothing tea, and Know Nothing toothpicks appeared.
-Stagecoaches were dubbed "The Know Nothing".
-In Trescott, Maine, a shipowner dubbed his new 700-ton freighter Know Nothing.
+The party name gained wide, but brief, popularity: Know Nothing candy, tea, and toothpicks appeared, and the name was given to stagecoaches, buses, and ships.
+In Trescott, Maine, a shipowner dubbed his new 700-ton freighter Know-Nothing.
 The party was occasionally referred to, contemporaneously, in a slightly pejorative shortening, "Knism".